ds

 27. Challenge-Get Node Value

-contained in this node.
+Find the node at the given position counting backwards from the tail.
+Then return the data contained in this node.
 Do NOT print anything to stdout/console.
 The code in the editor handles output.
-For each test case, print the value of the node, each in a new line.2
+For each test case, print the value of the node, each in a new line.

 1